urbit/docs/docs/hoon/syntax.md

 ### Conventions: *jogging*

-A *jogging* twig body (a list of child pairs) is like a running body, but with a pair of children on each line, separated by two spaces.
-Most jogging bodies start with a *fixed* sequence; the first jogging pair is below and two steps backward from the last fixed child.
+A *jogging* body (a list of child pairs of arbitrary length) is like a running body, but with a pair of children on each line separated by two spaces.
+Most jogging bodies start with a *fixed* sequence; the first pair is below and two steps backward from the last fixed child.

 There are two jogging conventions: *flat* (pair on one line) and